 Limits of indemnity under employers liability insurance

 The statutory minimum level of cover required by most employers is £5m although in practice insurers issue policies with a standard limit of £10m.
 Higher limits are available where appropriate.
+With court awards ever increasing the £10,000,000 limit could easily be exhausted in the case of catastrophic industry or where in the case of an event with multiple persons are injured.

 If you would like further information on limits of indemnity on public liability or any other class of insurance, please feel free to contact one of our brokers who will be happy to help.